-The Company has also developed mechanisms to evaluate the overall performance of Kamco Invest's Board of Directors and the performance of each member of the Board of Directors and Executive Management periodically, by developing a set of performance measurement indicators related to the extent of achieving strategic goals of the Company.
 The Board of Directors of the Company works continuously on ensuring the importance of value creation with the employees of the Company by enforcing mechanisms that achieve the Company's strategic goals, improve performance, ensure adherence to laws and regulations, and enhance corporate governance.
 These mechanisms include but are not limited to:

-- Setting annual budget and long-range plan for the Company, coupled with regular review of the Company's performance against the set targets and budgets. - Ensuring proper and clear distribution of authorities amongst management, management committees, Board Committees, and the Board of Directors. - > Institutionalizing appropriate mechanisms for internal governance. - Institutionalizing appropriate policies related to compliance, anti-money laundering & countering terrorism financing, etc. - > Offering an engaging and satisfying work environment. - > Institutionalizing appropriate corporate governance policies, procedures & practices. - > Availing technically proficient leadership team.
+- Setting annual budget and long-range plan for the Company, coupled with regular review of the Company's performance against the set targets and budgets. - Ensuring proper and clear distribution of authorities amongst management, management committees, Board Committees, and the Board of Directors. - > Institutionalizing appropriate mechanisms for internal governance. - Institutionalizing appropriate policies related to compliance, anti-money laundering & countering terrorism financing, etc. - > Offering an engaging and satisfying work environment. - Institutionalizing appropriate corporate governance policies, procedures & practices. - > Availing technically proficient leadership team.